->My project was started in my free time, based on a personal interest in utilizing every aspect of the internet and digital media possible for storytelling.
+>My project was started in my free time, based on a personal interest in utilizing every aspect of the internet and digital media for storytelling.

-In other words, not just taking advantage of the combination of sight, sound, and interactivity that digital media provide, but also leveraging the interconnectivity of the net to help tell a story.
+I wanted to not only take advantage of the combination of sight, sound, and interactivity that digital media provide but also leverage the interconnectivity of the net to help tell a story.

-My inspiration comes from too many different sources to count, although I’ll mention a few key ones.

-MSPaint Adventures (homestuck), ARGs, creepypastas, long form podcast stories, etc.
+My inspiration comes from MSPaint Adventures (homestuck), ARGs, creepypastas, and long form podcast stories—to name a few sources.

-The biggest two influences were Homestuck and creepypasta.

-Homestuck had a massive influence on me while it was still going, and regardless of how I felt about the story itself, the way in which it was told was revolutionary.
-It reminded me of one of my favorite multimedia series, the .Hack Conglomerate, which was one of the first large scale attempts I know of to create a truly multimedia franchise. (specify what exactly I mean by this: not just different stuff like the franchise had a game/movie/comic etc, but a franchise designed around using all these mediums in conjunction to tell a single interconnected story that takes advantage of it’s meta nature).
-Homestuck took this to 11, telling it’s story through comics, forum posts, videos, games, albums, music videos, audience interaction, and even the website layout.
+The web comic, Homestuck, particularly struck me.
+The way in which it was told was revolutionary.
+Like one of my favorite multimedia series, the .Hack Conglomerate, Homestuck took the phenomenon of franchising stories across media platforms to 11, telling it’s story through comics, forum posts, videos, games, albums, music videos, audience interaction, and even the website layout.

-The other source, creepypastas, are a much more direct reference.
-The similarities between my project and plenty of famous video game creepypastas is apparent.
-However, although a lot of these stories make great use of a huge amount of the potential web based storytelling has to offer, up to and including web domains and forum integration, a lot of them share the same shocking issue that I feel really prevents them from living up to their full potential.
-Godzilla, Petscop, Sad Satan, Sonic.EXE, POLYBIUS, and many other “I found a haunted video game!” stories both good and bad all suffer from one fatal flaw.
+Another key source, creepypastas, offered direct similarities with my project.
+However, although a lot of these stories make great use of the potential of web based storytelling, many of them both good and bad suffer from one fatal flaw.

 No one can actually play the game.

 Now early on this made sense.
 These stories started as just that, stories.
 Someone would post a creepy message on a forum and continue to update it as spooky things “happened”.
-However as time has gone on and these stories have become more elaborate, this seems like a wasted opportunity.
-For the past few years, basically all the ongoing stories of this nature involved games that were actually playable on some level, it’s just that said games are never released and instead only played by the person who created them for use in youtube videos.
+However as these stories have become more elaborate, they have grown to involve games that were actually playable on some level, it’s just that said games are never released and instead only played by the person who created them for use in youtube videos.